What are the eligibility requirements for Organizing Corps 2020?

 At this time we are tentatively planning on a running a second program for those already graduated from college in early spring 2020.

 Even if you do not meet the eligibility requirements for Organizing Corps 2020, we are all in this together and we need you!
 We are proud to be part of an ecosystem working to collectively ensure a November 3, 2020 win.
-Check out one our incredible Corps Partners for more opportunities to develop as an organizer.
+Check out one our incredible Corps Coalition for more opportunities to develop as an organizer.

 I am unable to participate in Organizing Corps 2020.
 How can I support the program?